Mee632/TypeRaceBot/README.md

 - Thanks to the discord.py library for making this project possible.
 - Thanks to all contributors who have helped with this project.
-- Special Thanks to Synclyn for hosting
+- Special Thanks to https://xo-6.studio/ for hosting.